Global Payroll 20 min

 Does working with a global team put your IP at risk?

-Remote workers do not necessarily expose your IP to additional risk, but you do need to be aware of how to protect your IP when your team is distributed across multiple countries.
-When you work with team members in other countries, transfer of IP to your business is essential.
+Remote workers do not necessarily expose your IP to additional risk, but you do need to know how to protect your IP when your team is distributed across multiple countries.
+When you work with team members in other countries, the transfer of IP to your business is essential.
 If you work with an employer of record (EOR) or other partner, you must ensure that your IP is transferred to you with no intermediaries involved.

-For more information on intellectual property rights and remote teams, check out helpful guide.
+For more information on intellectual property rights and remote teams, check out our helpful guide.

 How can you avoid IP lawsuits?